-Insurance Clerk C. C. ‘Bud’ Baxter (Jack Lemmon) has found the ideal way to gain the attention and approval of his bosses is to allow them to use his apartment as a perfect hideaway for their extramarital trysts.
+Insurance Clerk CC ‘Bud’ Baxter (Jack Lemmon) has found the ideal way to gain the attention and approval of his bosses is to allow four department heads to use his apartment as a perfect hideaway for their extramarital trysts.

-The ambitious young employee subsequently reaps a series of undeserved promotions, but when he lends the key to big boss J.D.
-Sheldrake (Fred MacMurray), he not only advances his career but his own love life as well.
+The ambitious young employee subsequently reaps a series of undeserved promotions to a wood-panelled office on the 27th floor with a key to the executive washroom – but when he lends the key to big boss JD Sheldrake (Fred MacMurray), he not only advances his career but his own love life as well.

 For Sheldrake’s mistress is the lovely Fran Kubelik (Shirley MacLaine), elevator girl and angel of Bud’s dreams.
 Convinced that he is the only man for Fran, Bud must make the most important executive decision of his career – lose the girl or his job.